Title IX changed women’s sports forever

 The New York Times reported that before Title IX was passed in 1972, there were only 310,000 women competing in high school and college sports.
 By 2012 that number was at 3,373,000.

 Title IX could be the single biggest landmark in the history of women’s sports.
-The passing of Title IX has given more women the opportunity to compete in the sports they love and give fans more opportunities to cheer on their school, friends and family.
+The passing of Title IX has given more women the opportunity to compete in the sports they love and give fans more opportunities to cheer on their school, friends and family, while these athletes can also see the benefits of a massage for sports which you can find online.

 We see Title IX have more influence at the NCAA level than any other level.
 Colleges and Universities have to abide by Title IX in order to have any athletic competition.
 Title IX can be a very complex issue for universities to abide by, due to how the rule is structured.